How to buy the best Fitbit fitness tracker

 Fitbit fitness tracker alternatives

 If a Fitbit fitness or activity tracker isn't for you, or you couldn't find what you were looking for in the table above, then don't despair.
-We've tested plenty of accurate and comfortable devices from other brands, including fitness watches and activity trackers from Garmin, Misfit and Samsung.
+We've tested plenty of accurate and comfortable devices from other brands, including smartwatches and activity trackers from Garmin, Huawei and Samsung.

-If you're interested in a Garmin wearable, then find out how they compare by reading our Fitbit fitness trackers vs Garmin fitness trackers guide.
-For more on what to spend and what features to look for, find out more about how to buy the best activity tracker or fitness watch.
+For more on what to spend and what features to look for, find out more about how to buy the best fitness tracker.

 How we test Fitbit fitness and activity trackers